In A Rush? Read This First

 - How to Survive Your First International Internship

-- Job Hunting During Your Internship
+- Job-hunting During Your Internship

-- How to Professionalize Your Working Vacation
+- How to Professionalize Your Working Holiday

-- Career Tips for After Your Experience Abroad
+- Career Tips for after Your Experience Abroad

-- Teaching English As a Stepping Stone to Your International Career
+- Teaching English as a Stepping Stone to Your International Career

 - Career-boosting Strategies While Studying Abroad

-- Language Learning and Your International Career
+- Language Learning & Your International Career

 Preparation is the key to any successful job search.
 Whether you’re applying for an internationally-oriented position at home, or embarking on a career abroad, this part of the guide will help you research, apply for, and land the job you want.
 We particularly recommend reading Debunking the Myths: The Real Deal on International Work, which explains why a sector-oriented job search (as opposed to a country-specific one) is the ideal approach.